ezavesky/metadata-flatten-extractor/docs/app_inventory.rst

       console

-Afterwards, running your docker file is trivial with standard syntax to mount the target volumes.
+Afterwards, running your docker file is trivial with standard syntax to mount the target volumes where the directory `data` is expected to have output from a flattening process.

 .. code:: shell

    # Run docker container (default video path)
-   docker run -it --rm -p 8701:8701 -v ${PWD}/AutoTrader:/results lexicon
+   docker run -it --rm -p 8701:8701 -v ${PWD}/data:/results lexicon

 Optionally you can edit the app while running for continuous updates.

 .. code:: shell

    # Mounting app rather than copying it allows you to edit the app while container is running
-   docker run --rm -p 8701:8701 -v ${PWD}/results:/results -v ${PWD}/app:/src/app lexicon:latest
+   docker run --rm -p 8701:8701 -v ${PWD}/data:/results -v ${PWD}/app:/src/app lexicon:latest

 Data Ingest